reflex-app/reflex/readme.md

 # Screens
-Preview your website on multiple screen sizes, at the same time.
+Preview your website on many screen sizes, at the same time.

+## The goal: Make the process of coding responsive web designs easier to manage
+- Write code and preview the changes across many viewport sizes (+ devices connected via URL)
+- Quickly test an entire user flow, across multiple viewport, sizes in one place (+ devices connected via URL)
+- Have basic accessibility, design, and visual debugging overlays

 ## Using the app
 ### Normal